- Commanding a Turtle

 Let's look at a few primitive (built-in) operators that Logo has and some examples of how you can use them.

 predicate n.
 1 a: something that is affirmed or denied of the subject in a proposition of logic b: a term designating a property or relation - Webster's New Collegiate Dictionary

 So, in other words, a predicate is something that is either true or false - the boolean values.
-In Logo, predicates are operators that output a boolean value.
-Table 12.1 shows the first three predicates you'll need/use.
+In Logo, predicates are operators, procedures (both built-in and used-defined) that output a boolean value.
+Table 12.1 shows the first three built-in predicates you'll need/use.